sap218/hugo-test/content/posts/masters-dissertation.md

 For the next two weeks the time was mostly focused on writing up my dissertation.

 ## Week 12
-During my final meeting, Amanda and I discussed corrections and she provided great feedback.
+During my final meeting, Amanda and I discussed corrections, and she provided great feedback.
 Three days later, I submitted!

 ## Wrapping-up
 My Masters is complete and it feels great!
 The [**dissertation**](https://github.com/sap218/misc/blob/master/postgraduate_dissertation.pdf "masters dissertation") is available to read and includes more information!